-It’s almost back to business as usual in Atlanta, after a cyber-assault last month caused weeks of city-wide disruption, costing the state capital more than $2.7 million in damage.
+It’s almost back to business as usual in Atlanta, after a cyber-assault last month caused weeks of city-wide disruption, costing the state capitol more than $2.7 million in damage.

 Many services are now expected to be operating normally, following the ransomware attack on city servers that brought court proceedings, online payments, and other municipal business to a standstill.

 Day-to-day dealings were carried out with pen and paper, while city officials worked alongside the FBI and the Department of Homeland Security to deal with the “hostage situation,” as described in a statement by Atlanta Mayor Keisha Lance Bottoms.

 Attackers had demanded $51,000 in bitcoin to unlock the entire system, encrypting some of the data located within city networks.

 Information belonging to city council members and the police department have been reported as unrecoverable, despite previous claims made by officials that no personal or employee data appeared affected by the incident.